sven-gerlach/workout-tracker-api/README.md

    advice on the back of that data

 ## Back-End Application
 This repo is the backend of the project.
 It was written in Node.js and uses Express to handle the routes for the various requests.
 Mongoose and MongoDB are used for database storage of user data.
+Other libraries and frameworks include bcrypt, cors, lodash, passport, and passport-http-bearer.

 ## Hosted Applications
 ### Back-end